La Paz

 Heading Out: La Paz to Caleta Lobos with an unexpected stop

 All of a sudden, there was a loud bang, and I saw a few small metal parts go flying, at least one of them off of the boat.
 I wasn’t sure how many parts there were, but we were able to collect a couple of washers and a small piece of metal.
 We immediately lowered the main and called the base.
 They met us at Playa Pichilingue, which was a happening spot for locals.
 Lots of folks camping and even big rigs for show on the beech.
-We dinghied in to pick up two guys.
-I was pretty sure we might be sail-less the rest of the trip but these guys literally put their backs into to fixing it.
-They told us the boat hadn’t been sailed in a while and the gooseneck bolt that was holding the boom in place should have had a hole and a steel pin at the bottom instead of a nut.
+We dinghied in to pick up two helpers.
+I was pretty sure we might be sail-less for the rest of the trip but these guys literally put their backs into to fixing it.
+They told us the boat hadn’t been sailed in a while and that the gooseneck bolt was the wrong one.
+The bolt should’ve had a hole in the bottom and a steel pin to hold it in place instead of a nut.
+It was the nut that went flying when the gooseneck bolt was under pressure.
 While they were there we got some DW 40 to loosen up the traveler runner and were advised just to keep the reefing lines out instead of struggling each time we put up the main.
 It isn’t the cleanest look but it works.

-After that we headed to Caleta Lobos to spend the night.
-We passed by “bird poop island”, which actually does look pretty cool, but it is literally a White Island because the birds use it as a bathroom.
-There was a small island, Roca Lobos, to snorkel, so we decided to try out the wet suits.
-We saw some pristinely protected coral and fish, coolest was the first puffer we saw (many more of those to come).
-For dinner we had chicken, bacon, corn and some rice.
+After repairs, we knew we wouldn’t have time for our original plan so we headed to Caleta Lobos to spend the night.
+We passed by “bird poop island”, which actually looks pretty cool, but it is literally a White Island because the birds use it as a bathroom.
+Can you find the birds?

-That night, we noticed that we were having some trouble with the generator not charging This was not shocking since they had told us at the docks that it had 18k hours on it and it was normal for a generator to have 12-15k hours.
-The generator is not always a critical thing to have on a week long trip but it was critical for us.
+At dark, we watched the sun set and ate chicken, bacon, corn and rice.
+As we reflected on the rough start to our journey, we noticed that we were having trouble getting the generator to charge.
+This was not shocking since they had told us at the docks that it had 18k hours on it and it was normal for a generator to have 12-15k hours.
+The generator is not always a critical thing for us to have on a week long trip but it was critical on this trip.
 Why?
-They also told us at the marina that our water tanks leak (yeh!).
+They also told us at the marina that our water tanks leak.
 We have been on several trips without needing to refill water, and we can typically survive without refilling at a dock.
-On this boat, however, we were down to 3/4ths on each tank in the first short day.
-Luckily, the boat had a working water maker but you need the generator to make water.
+On this boat, however, we were down to 3/4ths on each tank after the first short day.
+Luckily, the boat had a working water maker but it requires a generator to make water.
 If we were down a generator, we would really be restricted as to where we could go.
+Sweet Dreams!